sarasimandlova/Canis_lupus_DT/README.md

 This directory contains visualizations of the NGSadmix analysis results for full dataset, for K3, K4, K5, K6, K8 in _.pdf_ format.
 ### _run_commands.txt_
+This text file contains a generator of individual commands for performing calculations for different K, with a minor modification applicable to both datasets.
 ### _visualization_NGSadmix_skript.R_
+This code in R performs visualization of admixture analysis results for genomic data of wolves, dogs and their hybrids.

 ## PCAngsd
 This directory contains results, used scripts and commands from the anylitic part where cluster analysis via PCAngsd was performed.